-- Social, Mental and Emotional Health this includes children who may be withdrawn or isolated, disruptive, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties.
+- profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia or dyspraxia. - Social, Mental and Emotional Health this includes children who may be withdrawn or isolated, disruptive, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties.